ZidongChen25/Imitation_Policy_Minimal/README.md

-# Diffusion Policy Minimal
+# Imitation Policy Minimal

+Are you tired of constantly switching between multiple code files, original papers, and tutorials?
+Frustrated by installing countless dependencies—only to run into conflicts—when all you want is to run simple demos and learn from the code?

+Imitation Policy Minimal is a minimal and educational implementation of imitation learning based policies for embodied AI.
-A minimal and educational implementation of Diffusion Policy for simple control tasks like Pendulum.
+This project integrates both Diffusion Policy and Flow Matching for simple control tasks like Pendulum-v1.
-This project aims to demonstrate the core idea of applying diffusion models for action prediction.

 ---